Grand Junction Canal: Need

 By 1790, an extensive network of canals was in place, or under construction, in the Midlands.
 However, the only route to London was via the Oxford Canal to the River Thames at Oxford, and then down the river to the capital.
 The river, particularly the upper reaches, was in a poor condition for navigation compared with the modern canals.
 The river suffered from shallow sections and shortage of water leading to delays at locks, and there were frequent conflicts with mill owners over water supplies.

 In 1791–92, two surveys of a route from Brentford on the Thames to Braunston on the Oxford Canal were carried out, first by James Barnes and then by William Jessop.
-There were other proposals for an alternative direct route to London, and two bills were put to Parliament, but it was the Bill for the Grand Junction Canal which was passed on 30 April 1793.
+There were other proposals for an alternative direct route to London, and two bills were put to Parliament, but it was the bill for the Grand Junction Canal which was passed on 30 April 1793 as the Grand Junction Canal Act 1793 (33 Geo.
+3. c.
+80).